Inria-Empenn/lesion-segmentation-challenge-miccai21/FAQ.md

 The `-w` argument will override any `WORKDIR` statement in the dockerfile.

+The path to the working directory (`/path/to/working/directory`) is automatically set by Boutiques, and we have no control over it ; so you should not rely on it.

 ### How to solve "file not found error"?

 See answer above *"How to define the current directory?"*.